statiqdev/Website/input/framework/content/shortcodes.md

 ## As A Class

 To write a shortcode as a class, implement `IShortcode`.
 The shortcode name will generally be the same as the implementing class name.
+Alternatively, several shortcode base classes are provided as a convenience:

+- `Shortcode` is a base class for single-result asynchronous shortcodes.
+- `SyncShortcode` is a base class for single-result synchronous shortcodes.
+- `MultiShortcode` is a base class for multiple-result asynchronous shortcodes.
+- `SyncMultiShortcode` is a base class for multiple-result synchronous shortcodes.

+## Registering Your Shortcodes

+Any custom shortcodes will need to be registered with the [engine](xref:engine).

+This can be done through the [bootstrapper](xref:bootstrapper) using its `AddShortcode<TShortcode>()` extensions.
+Note that the bootstrapper automatically registers all shortcode types in all referenced assemblies by default so you'll rarely need to manually register shortcodes when using the bootstrapper.

+You can also register shortcodes directly with an engine using its `Shortcodes` property.

-# Process Shortcodes
+# Processing Shortcodes

-To process shortcodes in your own pipelines, the `ProcessShortcodes` module is used to find shortcodes within a document and render them.
+Use the `ProcessShortcodes` module in your own pipelines to find shortcodes within a document and render them.
 It's generally an accepted pattern to use the `ProcessShortcodes` module after all other templates have been evaluated, but you can certainly use it earlier in your pipelines if you want to.

 <?#/ Raw ?><?!/ Raw ?>